MarcoMatarazzo/cloudflare-terraform-importer/README.md

 Then, add your CloudFlare email and api key (read [here](https://support.cloudflare.com/hc/en-us/articles/200167836-Where-do-I-find-my-Cloudflare-API-key-) if you don't know how to find them).

 You can also change the directory in which all files will get created.
-Default is *./tf_output_*.
+Default is _./tf_output_.

 ### Generating the files

-You can simply run the script with:
+Run the script with:

     ./init.py